-Each June, the city hosts a Hudson Gay Pride celebration - the anticipated date this year is June 17 through 19, 2016.
+Each June, the city hosts a Hudson Gay Pride celebration.

-Last year, the events that made up Hudson, New York Gay Pride included Sunset and Moonlight Boat Cruises on the evening of Friday; a Hudson Gay Pride Parade along Warren Street at 2 pm on Saturday, a Pride Festival that same afternoon at Waterfront Park (Broad and Ferry Sts.), followed by a Cabaret and Dance Party; and the Hudson Pride Tea Dance on Sunday, from 4 pm until 8 pm.
+Events that make up Hudson, New York Gay Pride included Sunset and Moonlight Boat Cruises in the evening; a Hudson Gay Pride Parade along Warren Street on a Saturday afternoon, a Pride Festival that same afternoon at Waterfront Park (Broad and Ferry Sts.), followed by a Cabaret and Dance Party; and the Hudson Pride Tea Dance the next day.

 Hudson Gay Resources